steveya/volatility-forecast/README.md

 # volatility-forecast
 This repository contains the [notebook](https://github.com/steveta/volatility-forecast/blob/main/volatility_forecast/notebooks/stes_volatility_forecast.ipynb) that produced the blog posts [Volatility Forecasts](https://steveya.github.io/tags/volatility-forecast/).

 The repo also contains a package that aims to wrap all the volatility forecasting models into a single package that is compatible with the scikit-learn API.
-The package also contains the Flask app that will produce daily volatility forecasts from each model (and new models.)
-The package is currently under development and is not ready for use.
+This repo also contains a work-in-progress Flask app that will produce daily volatility forecasts from each model (and new models.)
+The app package is currently under development and is not ready for use.

 ## Executive Summary